IgA Vasculitis (Henoch-Schönlein Purpura)

 Definition AND EtiologyTop

-IgA vasculitis (IgAV) (formerly Henoch-Schönlein purpura) is a small-vessel vasculitis characterized by the presence of immune deposits (mainly IgA1), which involves small vessels (predominantly capillaries, venules, or arterioles).
+IgA vasculitis (IgAV) (previously known as Henoch-Schönlein purpura) is a small-vessel vasculitis characterized by the presence of immune deposits (mainly IgA1), which involves small vessels (predominantly capillaries, venules, or arterioles).
 It primarily affects children (~75% cases in children aged 2-11 years), although it can also present in adults, where the prognosis is generally worse.

 Clinical Features and Natural HistoryTop